jmartinkova/guide/docs/about/introduction/knowledge-model.rst

 While all the possibilities are defined in the knowledge model, when researchers use it to create their project, they don't see everything, but only the top-level questions and more detailed questions are only asked if relevant to their use case.

-Knowledge models are created by data stewards in the knowledge model editor.
+Knowledge models are created by data stewards in the :ref:`knowledge model editor<knowledge-model-editor>`.

 Knowledge Model Structure
 =========================